Aisha Sultan Begum: Family and lineage

 Aisha Sultan Begum was born a Timurid princess and was the third daughter of Sultan Ahmed Mirza (the King of Samarkand and Bukhara) and his wife Qutaq Begum.
 She was named 'Aisha' after Prophet Muhammad's wife, ‘Ā’ishah bint Abī Bakr.

 Her father, Sultan Ahmed Mirza, was the eldest son and successor of Abu Sa'id Mirza, the Emperor of the Timurid Empire.
 Aisha's paternal uncles included Umar Sheikh Mirza, the ruler of Ferghana Valley, who later became her father-in-law as well.
 His children, Babur (her future husband), and his elder sister, Khanzada Begum, were thus, Aisha's first cousins.

 Marriage

 In her infancy, Aisha was betrothed to her double first cousin, Babur, the son of Umar Sheikh Mirza and her aunt, Qutlugh Nigar Khanum.
-Their fathers were brothers and their mothers were sisters.
+Their fathers were brothers and one of Ahmed's wives was Mihr Khanum, sister of Qutlugh.
 The engagement happened in 1488 in Samarkand, Uzbekistan, when Babur himself was only five years old.
 Aisha married Babur eleven years later in August 1499 at Khojand and subsequently joined him in Ferghana, where Babur had succeeded upon the death of his father as ruler of the valley of Ferghana.